Tkangogo/Gui-Quiz-App/README.md

 # GUI Quiz App

-This is a simple **True/False Quiz App** built using Python and Tkinter.
-It fetches questions from an online trivia API and allows users to answer them using a graphical interface.

----

 ## How It Works

 1. The app **fetches 10 True/False questions** from the Open Trivia Database API.